Right-of-way laws tell Wyoming drivers who has to stop at an intersection and who can proceed first.

 Causes of Failure to Yield Right of Way Accidents

 There are situations where a driver may not pay attention or practice safe driving.
-If this behavior is a failure to yield resulting in an accident, they can cause injury and damage.
+If this behavior is a failure to yield resulting in an accident, it can cause injury and damage.

 Intersections that have no signals or traffic signs can cause confusion for drivers.
 When no signals are present, the first vehicle to the intersection gets the right of way.
 After that, you should yield to any vehicles on your right.